elastic/examples/Installation and Setup.md

 **Check Versions**

-All examples should target 5.x of the Elastic Stack.
+We are in the process of updated these examples to target the current 6.x version of the Elastic Stack.
+If you stumble upon one for which the instructions have not been migrated please try with the current stack rather than the 5.x

 **Check Java version**